Find Affordable College Courses

 91 Yearly Graduations

 The most popular school in the United States for visual arts students seekinga master's degree is University of Central Florida.
 Roughly 71,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,478 per year, while in-state graduate students, on average, pay $6,916 per year.
-The visual arts program at University of Central Florida awarded 91 master's degrees during the 2020-2021 school year.
-Around 38% of these students were from an underrepresented racial-ethnic group, and 45% were women.
+During the most recent year for which we have data, 91 people received their master's degree in visual arts from UCF.
+Of these students, 36% were women and 35% were members of underrepresented racial-ethnic groups.
+Those who complete their master's degree in visual arts at University of Central Florida make a median salary of 62,652.

 #2